jamowei/secure-wireguard-implementation/README.md

 ![](media/image19.jpeg)

-Connect to the VPS via WireGuard to finally confirm that you are indeed part of the server's LAN, this is important for a final security measure.
+Connect to the server via WireGuard to finally confirm that you are indeed part of the server's LAN, this is important for a final security measure.
 If all is well make WireGuard start at boot with `systemctl enable wg-quick@wg0`.
 You can confirm that there is indeed encrypting traffic by issuing `tcpdump -n -X -I eth0 host YOURSERVERIP`